evizitei/ruby-tanks/README.md

 * last tank with energy wins
 * lasers that strike each other cancel out
 * When the game is over, hold down the "ENTER" key to run the same game again with new random seed.

+## Training QBots

+There are reinforcement learning bots available to play with in "src/lib/qbots".
+At the moment their q_matrixes are abstracted to reduce dimensionality, so there are basically human hints built into their weight structure, but it's still neat to watch them learn.
+To try one, comment out all the other bots and include just a Q-learning bot and it's named oponent (like BoringBot and BoringQBot).

+at the top of game.rb set IN_TRAINING = true, and choose your epoch count (LEARNING_EPOCHS).
+The game will run much faster as it uses a faster tick, and it will run through that many game iterations, dumping the current bot's weights as it goes after each epoch.
+Over time the exploration rate will go down and the bot should converge on a working strategy for defeating it's opponent.